orsifacundo/sap-c02-exam/README.md

 - Define Tag keys and their allowed values

-- Prevents any non-compliant tagging operations on specified services and resources.
+- Prevents any non-compliant tagging operations on specified services and resources (enforcement has no effect on resources that are created without tags).
 Generate a report for non-compliant.
 EventBridge to monitor non-compliant

 #### AI opt-out Policies